MilkyDeveloper/bedrock-shader-spec/README.md

 # 🇧​🇪​🇩​🇷​🇴​🇨​🇰​ 🇸​🇭​🇦​🇩​🇪​🇷​ 🇸​🇵​🇪​🇨

+It's seems like your using the README.md repository version of this.
+You can use [the formatted version here](https://milky-developer.github.io/bedrock-shader-spec/).

 <sub><sup>Please, feel free to use this guideline anywhere for your shaders.
 It's licensed over the unlicense meaning you can do anything with it.<br>Made by MilkyDeveloper and other contributors<br> Version 1<br>Made at an attempt to unify the shader community</sup></sub>

 <details close>